kevinvincent/ha-wyzesense/README.md

    * You will need to create the `custom_components` folder if it does not exist
    * On Hassio the final location will be `/config/custom_components/wyzesense`
    * On Hassbian the final location will be `/home/homeassistant/.homeassistant/custom_components/wyzesense`
-5. Plug in the wyzesense hub (the usb device) into an open port on your device.
+5. Plug in the WYZE Sense hub (the usb device) into an open port on your device.

 ## Configuration
 Add the following to your configuration file